 - A transfer option is a must!
 Many people simply can’t do with public transport.

-- Sell experiences and memories, birthdays offers, romantic upgrade.
+- Sell experiences and memories, birthday offers, romantic upgrades.